Blob2763/prisma/docs/0 - Getting Started/Getting Started.md

      ```bash
      python main.py
      ```
+4. If everything works, you should get `Prisma is working!` as the output.
-4. To write your own code, just edit the `code.prsm` file.
+5. To write your own code, just edit the `code.prsm` file.

 > [!IMPORTANT]
 > You must have Python installed for Prisma to work